simonmichael/hledger/doc/SPEC-lots.md

 - **Negative lotful** →
-  `transfer-from` if a counterpart (same commodity, exact quantity, different account) exists.
+  `transfer-from` if a counterpart (same commodity, exact quantity, different account) exists, or if another asset account in the same transaction receives a positive lotful amount of the same commodity (transfer+fee pattern, where source qty > dest qty due to fees).
-  Otherwise `dispose`, unless: (a) the posting has no transacted price, and (b) another asset account in the same transaction receives a positive lotful amount of the same commodity.
-In that case, classification is skipped — it is a transfer+fee pattern where the destination account's later trades handle lot reduction via global FIFO.
+  Otherwise `dispose` if the posting has a transacted price.

 - **Positive lotful, no price, with transfer-from counterpart** → `transfer-to`.
+The counterpart can match by exact quantity or by commodity only (for transfer+fee patterns).
 This handles bare transfer-to postings in lotful commodities/accounts that don't repeat the `{...}` notation.

 - **Positive (any), no cost basis, with cost-basis transfer-from counterpart** → `transfer-to`.
+The counterpart can match by exact quantity or by commodity only (for transfer+fee patterns).
 This handles the receiving side of transfers where the sending side has `{...}` but the receiving side doesn't.

 - **Positive lotful with a plausible cost source** → `acquire`.
 A cost source is plausible when the posting has a transacted